wpmetabox/docsv2/docs/tutorials/change-rss-content.md

 You can fill in some information to the fields to check if it is in the RSS in the next step.

-## Step 2: Display custom fields’ values on the frontend
+## 2. Displaying custom fields’ values on the frontend

 We’ll use the function `rwmb_meta()` to get value from the fields.